bgalek/event-101/README.md

   * \#event-organizers (private, only people that are involed)
   * \#event or #event-YEAR (public)

-## Reminders
+* create calendar entries for attendants
+	* with agenda
+	* with all necessary links

+* create calendar entries for organizers
+	* to talk about orgniazing stuff periodically

-* create a calendar entry and invite registered guests as soon as possible
+* create calendar entries for spakers and organizers
+	 * at least one chance to meet and talk about speakers requirements
+	 * schedule an online rehearsal if required

-* create slack/teams/discord reminders for people involved
+* use slack/teams/discord reminders for people involved

-## Procurement

-Using SAP?
-Remember to add vendors beforehand before you issue any Purchase Order.

-## Webpage
+### Webpage
+> use github and gh-pages for fast-start start

 * create a domain (event.comapny.io / event.io) for event if not yet created
-  * use github and gh-pages for fast-start start

 * under the domain create a webpage with most importat informations:
   * agenda
   * venue
   * registration (if possible)
   * video streams (if possible)

-# Event

-## Slides rules

-* please provide informations about slides format i.e. resolution, format and how to deliver it to organizers
+ * preserve event history, provide folders for each year for people to explore in the future (event.company.io/2022; event.company.io/2023)

-# Recording
+### Recording

+* hire a recording company to have your event recorder by professionals
 * use YouTube as most feature-rich platform world-wide
   * subtitles
   * live chat
   * playlists
   * ability to easily cast stream on screens
   * playback (for for the late)
+  * ability to have private playlists accessible for whole organization
 * use stream studio software like OBS or StreamYard

-# Software

-* Turn off notifications
-* If possible, try to run your presentation offline
-* The font is never big enough, make it bigger

-# Room
+### Venue

+* ensure stable network connection
+	* if wireless - it's a good idea to have 2 of them (for speakers and audiences)
-* red dot / tape for speaker to know where to stand
+* red dot / tape the floor for speaker to know where to stand
+* prepare a feedback screen for spekaer to see notes/slides
+	* or at least prepare a clock for speakers to see
-* prepare hints to show from audience
+* prepare phiscial hints to show from first row
   * "repeat the question"
   * "you have 5 min left" (if no clock)
-* prepare a clock for speaker to see
+  * "speak to the microphone"
-* prepare a feedback screen for spekaer to see notes/slides
+ * invite all speakers to seat in the first row

-# Hardware
+### Hardware

-* slider/clicker
+* provide slider/clicker
-* cables, converters
+* have additional cables and converters
-* wifi
+* setup microphones and test sound before the event

+### Slides rules

+Please provide informations to spekaers about slides format i.e. resolution, color scheme, sound availability, file format etc.  and how to deliver it to organizers.

+### Procurement

+Using SAP?
+Remember to add vendors beforehand before you issue any Purchase Order.

+### Breaks

+### Food & Drinks

+### Registration

+### Attendances

+# For speakers

+## Software

-* metrics
+* turn off notifications
+* if possible, try to run your presentation offline
+* the font is never big enough, make it bigger